 Advanced Placement Program

-Bishop McNamara Advanced Placement Program offers rigorous college-level curricula and assessments to students in our high school.
-AP Courses are offered in English language, English literature, calculus, statistics, computer programming, psychology, chemistry, biology, physics, French, Spanish, U.S. history and European history.
-Advanced Placement courses are also offered in music theory, Latin Vergil, Latin Poetry, and modern & classical language literature.
+Bishop McNamara Advanced Placement Program offers rigorous college-level curricula and assessments to students in our high school, bringing a rich college experience to Bishop McNamara with the opportunity to earn college credit at thousands of universities across the nation.
+AP Courses are offered in English language, English literature, digital art, calculus, statistics, computer programming, psychology, chemistry, biology, physics, French, Spanish, U.S. history and European history.
+Advanced Placement courses may also be offered in music theory, Latin Vergil, Latin Poetry, and modern & classical language literature, as well as others determined by student interest.

 AP® is a designation for a course that involves preparation for an AP® exam.